Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Experiment

-Following most related works, we utilize FVD~\cite{fvd} and VBench~\cite{vbench} to measure the overall quality of the test videos.
+\textbf{Evaluation Metrics.} Following most related works~\cite{sfi,chen2025sci}, we utilize FVD~\cite{fvd} and VBench~\cite{vbench} to measure the overall quality of the test videos.
+For a generated video with $N$ frames, we uniformly sample $N$ frames from the ground truth to compute FVD, ensuring matched frame counts across all methods.
 We select six relevant dimensions from VBench: Subject Consistency, Aesthetic Quality, Imaging Quality, Temporal Flickering, Motion Smoothness, and Dynamic Degree.